 What Do Bookkeepers Do?

-With all the talk these days about jobs leaving the country, here’s one that is unlikely to do so any time soon: working as a bookkeeper.
+With all the talk these days about jobs being outsourced to other countries, here’s one that is unlikely to do so any time soon: working as a bookkeeper.
 Because bookkeepers provide hands-on services to local companies, governments, charitable organizations and small businesses, it follows that they are needed either on site or in close touch with a client.
-And their jobs are unlikely to go out of fashion any time soon; they have been around as long as modern businesses have been functioning and will continue to be so.
+In addition, their jobs are unlikely to go out of fashion any time soon; they have been around since modern businesses have been functioning and will continue to be so.

 Bookkeeper Job Description